Revolutionary Communist Party (UK, 1977)

-The Revolutionary Communist Party, known as the Revolutionary Communist Tendency until 1981, was a British political organisation that existed from 1978 to 1997.
+The Revolutionary Communist Party (RCP), called the Revolutionary Communist Tendency (RCT) until 1981, was a British political organisation that existed from 1977 to 1996.
 It was nominally a Trotskyist communist party until 1991, when it abandoned Trotskyism and publicly switched to a libertarian position.
-It began with only a few dozen supporters and grew to a peak membership of 200 in the mid-1990s.
+It began with only a few dozen supporters and grew to a peak membership of 200 in the early 1990s.
+RCP was distinguished by its contrarianism; among its positions were support for IRA and Saddam Hussein.

 From 1988 it published the journal Living Marxism, whose writers were criticised for denying the Rwandan and Bosnian genocides.